craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/About People/Heritages/Goblin Specifics.md

 Hobgoblins are moderately sized.
 From a human perspective, "they are the most like us" in that hobgoblins remain calmer than their cousins.

+> ##### Blood-Hobgoblin Clans
+> A large population of the Hobgoblins on [[Alaturmen]] have betrayed their heritage-kin, the goblins and bugbear, and formed the [[Blood-Hobgoblin Clan Territories]]

-Bugbear are the largest subspecies of goblin and the most animalistic.
+Bugbear are the largest subspecies of goblin and the most "animalistic".
 Few live in "civilized" areas, but gather together to form clans and bands in the "wild".
+Wild-bugbear use their long limbs and strong arms to defend themselves in the wild, and those bugbear that live in civilized spaces use those same .